 Wlodawa is located east of the Bug River, near Sobibor.
 The Polish farmer Papinski was a messenger between the Lichtenberg group and local populations.
 In May, 1943 the Wlodawa Ghetto was liquidated.
 Between the partisan groups in the area, there were at least four rescue missions into the Wlodawa Ghetto to smuggle Jews out of it, and over 100 Jews were taken out of the ghetto or the nearby Adampol Labor Camp.

-Lichtenberg's group joined the Chil Grynszpan group, but Lichtenberg's leadership style also clashed with the Grynszpan partisans.
-Around 30 fighters from the Lichtenberg group left the Grynszpan group and joined a Russian partisan detachment called Woroshilow led by Kolka Meluch.
+Lichtenberg's group, which eventually came to number 100 to 120 fighters (including 10 female fighters), briefly joined the Chil Grynszpan group, but Lichtenberg's leadership style also clashed with Grynszpan.
+Around 30 fighters from the Lichtenberg group left the Grynszpan group and joined a Russian partisan detachment called Woroshilow (Voroshilov) led by Kolka Meluch.
 Subsequently, they crossed the Bug River to continue their struggle for freedom in the Soviet partisan movement.
 While there, unit leaders Moshe Lichtenberg, Motel Rosenberg and Chaim Fiszman were shot by Kolka in a dispute over machine guns.
 After losing these key men, Leon Nemzer, who had served in the Polish Army, took over as the group's leader.
-At its height, the group consisted of around 90 men and 10 women.
 The ammunition and food supplies of the Lichtenberg group were consistently very sparse.
 Only around 30 of its fighters were armed.
 The local Poles in the area around Wlodawa were very hostile to the Jewish partisans.
 In April of 1944, most of the Lichtenberg partisans joined the Red Army.

 Partisan Zev Velvele Litwack recalls: